kenneth-man/CPP_Udemy/notes/Inheritence.md

 ## Choosing the base class constructor to be called before the derived class constructor
 ### Base class no-args (default) constructor is called automatically if not specified after a derived constructor

+### To initialize a derived object, it's constructor must ensure it's base class is also initialized (The base class may have private member variables, which cannot be accessed from the derived class).
+Invoke the base-class constructor in the initialization list of the derived constructor:
 ![](./img/choosing_base_class_constructor.png)

 ### e.g.